iviviano/Algorithms/Grading/HW2.md

 TOTAL:              /100
 ```

 Thank you for numbering the procedures and tests!
-It helps a lot with grading :)
+It helps a lot with grading :) Great job and excellent tests!

 Please only submit the required files to github.
 You can use a .gitignore file to prevent committing extra stuff: https://git-scm.com/docs/gitignore.